Archaeology in Missouri

 Top-left: Godar, Top-right: Jakie Stemmed, Bottom-left: Stone Square Stemmed, Bottom-middle: Big Sandy, Bottom-right: Rice Lanceolate

-This time period coincides with warm and dry climatic conditions.
+This period coincides with warm and dry climatic conditions.
 Evidence indicates that prairies expanded at the expense of the forested regions.
 Deer herds may have decreased, and the Middle Archaic diet included greater amounts of birds, fish and rabbits.
 Tool technologies associated with this period include the Jakie stemmed, Big Sandy, and a variety of groundstone axes called full grooved.
+Read an article about a Middle Archaic site.

 Late Archaic Period (5,000–3,000 B.P.)